Still Photography and Permits On US and California Public Land

 use such equipment themselves.

-A photographer’s claim that photography is for
+A claim that photography is for personal use will often not

 News Photography